 There are also mass quantities of surplus ammo at reasonable pricing.
 This drove people to buy firearms they might never have considered purchasing until they thought they might not be able to buy them any more.
 But then the steel tipped ammo became a threat and was removed from the market.
 I still see some at gun shows, under the table.

 For several years ammo costs for 7.62x39 were comparable to .223 (5.56) ammo or higher and demand for these rifles dropped.
 Currently, the ammo situation has changed.
 Even better ammo is available from Wolf and actually depending on the level of paranoia really priced right.
 Generally these are good shooters, and with good ammo, VERY good shooters.
-The triggers are outrageous, but the functioning is very good.
+The triggers are outrageous out of the box, but the functioning is very good.
 And with a little TLC, you would be surprised what this firearm will do.

 BOB COGANS 4 WHEELER BUCK BLASTER

 BOB: I personally dropped a running 8- point buck whose live weight was a little over 200 lbs. using my Chinese SKS Carbine with one shot to the boiler room.
 He did a 2 1/2 somersault after impact and stopped cold.
 Now this isn't a 300 Win Magnum, but it does get you moving in the right direction.
 And you don't need a .300 win mag on a 200 pounder.

 Any firearms instructor will tell you that real practice is what makes good shots.
 Active participation is the only means to accomplish shooting skills.
 So this is where the SKS comes in, more bang for your buck because of the abundance of ammo for training and big enough to get most bucks.